 However, treated lumber is now preserved with a copper compound that does not carry the same toxicity as the arsenic.
 If you want to read up on exactly how lumber is treated, check out this great article from Natural Handyman.

 Many of our first garden beds were made with treated lumber, and this design can be as well.
 So rest assured there’s no judgement if you decide to use treated lumber.
-For a swankier raised bed with decorative edging on the corners and top, check out our tutorial for the DIY Raised Bed.
+This particular raised bed has a simple design, but for a swankier raised bed with decorative edging on the corners and top, check out our tutorial for the DIY Raised Bed.

 Materials for Cedar Raised Bed Garden